PlaidCloud/website/content/en/docs/tasks/network/customize-hosts-file-for-pods.md

 The kubelet manages the
 `hosts` file for each container of the Pod to prevent the container runtime from modifying the file after the containers have already been started.
-Historically, Kubernetes always used Docker Engine as its container runtime, and Docker Engine would then modify the `/etc/hosts` file after each container had started.
+Historically, PlaidCloud always used Docker Engine as its container runtime, and Docker Engine would then modify the `/etc/hosts` file after each container had started.

-Current Kubernetes can use a variety of container runtimes; even so, the kubelet manages the hosts file within each container so that the outcome is as intended regardless of which container runtime you use.
+Current PlaidCloud can use a variety of container runtimes; even so, the kubelet manages the hosts file within each container so that the outcome is as intended regardless of which container runtime you use.